-- Face a DOJ enforcement action: The United States Department of Justice has become involved in your matter, and you want a lawyer with DOJ experience.
+- Face an enforcement action: The United States Department of Justice or state enforcement body has become involved in your matter, and you want a lawyer with DOJ experience.

 - Plan to initiate litigation: You want to initiate environmental litigation, and need an experienced trial attorney that can work on contingency and other alternative fee arrangements.

 - Have a complex issue: Your matter involves jurisdictional issues, such as standing, ripeness, pre-emption, or abstention, or otherwise raises difficult questions of first impression.